 A city dog needs to stay calm in all sorts of scenarios; whether its walking in a large crowd, frequent loud noises like fire alarms and sirens, and the often unexpected and strange daily occurrences that make you shake your head and say “Only in Miami”.

 Socialization is key for any pup, no matter your living situation or breed, but it is particularly important for large, powerful protective breeds such as the Doberman.
-We were very fortunate with Fendi, as she was always an extremely calm, submissive and friendly pup from the get-go.
-We feel it would have been a lot more challenging if she had a dominate or anxious personality.
+I have been very fortunate with Fendi, as she was always an extremely calm, submissive and friendly pup from the get-go.
+I feel it would have been a lot more challenging if she had a dominate or anxious personality.

 Despite having the right disposition, socialization training is something we always and will always continue to stress with her.
 Here are some things we do on a daily basis to keep her a model canine citizen:

-- Walks – this may seem like a no-brainer, but without a backyard walks are a must for even young puppies.
-Before Fendi had all of her vaccines, we tried our best to keep her away from other dogs.
+- Walks – This may seem like a no-brainer, but without a backyard walks are a must for even young puppies.
+Before Fendi had all of her vaccines, I tried our best to keep her away from other dogs.
 However, this is not always possible on busy sidewalks and shared open parks.
-We were worried about her not being fully vaccinated, but the reality is, a dog growing up in the city is bound to have contact with others.
+I was worried about her not being fully vaccinated, but the reality is, a dog growing up in the city is bound to have contact with others.

 - Obedience class – Fendi goes to obedience training once a week.
 This is a great opportunity for your puppy to be around others her age and be handled by other people.